Likhith257/DevOps_jenkins_setup_pipelining/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to submit a pull request or open an issue.

+## License

+This project is licensed under the MIT License.
+See LICENSE.txt for details.